mstrum/robinhood-python/README.md

     * Positions I'm watching, especially if I have criteria

 ## Todo
 * Switch away from user/pwd credentials stored on file.
-Take user/pass and leave a console open, stash a token, etc.
+Take user/pass and leave a console open, stash a token, use something like keyring, etc.
 * Deal with paging in a reusable and out-of-site manner
 * Cache as much data as possible
   * Orders that are fulfilled/canceled/etc. don't need to be downloaded twice